wpilibsuite/frc-docs/source/docs/hardware/hardware-basics/robot-battery.rst

 A #10 or M5 nut & bolt connect the battery lead lug to the battery tab.

-..warning:: The lug and tab must directly contact, copper to copper: do not put a washer of any kind separating them.
+.. warning:: The lug and tab must directly contact, copper to copper: do not put a washer of any kind separating them.

 Some batteries come with tab bolts in the package: they may be used, or replaced with stronger alloy steel bolts.
 It is a good idea to add a lock washer, such as a #10 star washer or a nordlock system, in addition to a nylon locking ("nylock") nut.
 Using a split ring washer will not add to joint strength or reliability and is not required even if one is provided with your battery.